abderraouf-adjal/ArduinoSpritzCipher/README.txt

   secure random bytes generator, Flexible cryptographic hash function and message authentication code (MAC).

-This library can be used to:
+This C spritz library can be used to:
   * Hash data.
   * Data encryption.
   * Authenticated encryption.